yt-project/yt/doc/source/faq/index.rst

 .. code-block:: bash

-   $ yt config set yt loglevel 10  # This sets the log level to "DEBUG"
+   $ yt config set yt log_level 10  # This sets the log level to "DEBUG"

 which would produce debug (as well as info, warning, and error) messages, or at runtime: